h2oai/h2o4gpu/README.md

 ## Plans and RoadMap

-Vision is to develop fast GPU algorithms to complement the CPU algorithms in scikit-learn while keeping full scikit-learn API compatibility and scikit-learn CPU algorithm capability.
-The python module is to be used as a drop-in-replacement for scikit-learn that has the full functionality of sklearn's CPU algorithms.
-Functions and classes will be gradually overridden by GPU-enabled algorithms (unless n_gpu=0 is set and we have no CPU algorithm except scikit-learn's).
+The vision is to develop fast GPU algorithms to complement the CPU algorithms in scikit-learn while keeping full scikit-learn API compatibility and scikit-learn CPU algorithm capability.
+The h2o4gpu Python module is to be used as a drop-in-replacement for scikit-learn that has the full functionality of scikit-learn's CPU algorithms.

+Functions and classes will be gradually overridden by GPU-enabled algorithms (unless `n_gpu=0` is set and we have no CPU algorithm except scikit-learn's).
 The CPU algorithms and code initially will be sklearn, but gradually those may be replaced by faster open-source codes like those in Intel DAAL.